-Instructions and specific dates for registration, as well as fee deadlines, are available on the NSC website and in the Office of Admission and Records prior to the beginning of each semester.
+Instructions and specific dates for registration, as well as fee deadlines, are available on the NSC website and in the Office of the Registrar prior to the beginning of each semester.
 Registration may be cancelled for nonpayment of fees.

 Requirements for Registration